Rupert Gould: Work

 He gained permission in 1920 to restore the marine chronometers of John Harrison, and this work was completed in 1933.

 His horological book The Marine Chronometer, its history and development was first published in 1923 by J.D.
 Potter and was the first scholarly monograph on the subject.
 It was generally considered the authoritative text on marine timekeepers for at least half a century.

 Gould had many other interests and activities.
 In spite of two more nervous breakdowns, he wrote and published an eclectic series of books on topics ranging from horology to the Loch Ness Monster.
 He was a science educator, giving a series of talks for the BBC's Children's Hour starting in January 1934 under the name "The Stargazer", and these collected talks were later published.
 He was a member of the BBC radio panel The Brains Trust.
 He umpired tennis matches on the Centre Court at Wimbledon on many occasions during the 1930s.

 In 1947 he was awarded the Gold Medal of the British Horological Institute, its highest honour for contributions to horology.

 Gould died on 5 October 1948 at Canterbury, Kent, from heart failure.
 He was 57 years of age.

 In 2000, Longitude, a television dramatisation of Dava Sobel's book Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time, recounted in part Gould's work in restoring the Harrison chronometers.
 In the drama, Gould was played by Jeremy Irons.

 Cryptozoology and paranormal interests

 Gould took interest in investigating cryptozoological and paranormal claims.

-Spurred on by the attention to the Loch Ness Monster in the popular press (news) and his previous work on the sea serpent, Gould spent some days at Loch Ness travelling around it by motorcycle.
+Spurred on by the attention to the Loch Ness Monster in the popular press and his previous work on the so-called ‘sea serpent’ (though Loch Ness is not a sea loch), Gould spent some days at Loch Ness travelling around it by motorcycle.
 He interviewed many witnesses and collated evidence for the creature that resulted in the first major work on the phenomenon, entitled The Loch Ness Monster and Others.
 After this, Gould became the de facto spokesman on the subject, being a regular contributor to radio shows and newspaper articles.

 Historian Mike Dash has described Gould as "Britain's answer to Charles Fort".
 Paranormal writer Jerome Clark has described Gould as a "conservative and analytical" Fortean writer.
 However, sceptical investigator Joe Nickell has described Gould as an "overly credulous paranormalist".